NuSTAR: Optics

 Unlike visible light telescopes – which employ mirrors or lenses working with normal incidence – NuSTAR has to employ grazing incidence optics to be able to focus X-rays.
 For this two conical approximation Wolter telescope design optics with 10.15 m focal length are held at the end of a long deployable mast.
 A laser metrology system is used to determine the exact relative positions of the optics and the focal plane at all times, so that each detected photon can be mapped back to the correct point on the sky even if the optics and the focal plane move relative to one another during an exposure.

 Each focusing optic consists of 133 concentric shells.
 One particular innovation enabling NuSTAR is that these shells are coated with depth-graded multilayers (alternating atomically thin layers of a high-density and low-density material); with NuSTAR's choice of Pt/SiC and W/Si multilayers, this enables reflectivity up to 79 keV (the platinum K-edge energy).

 The optics were produced, at Goddard Space Flight Center, by heating thin (210 µm) sheets of flexible glass in an oven so that they slumped over precision-polished cylindrical quartz mandrels of the appropriate radius.
 The coatings were applied by a group at the Danish Technical University.

 The shells were then assembled, at the Nevis Laboratories of Columbia University, using graphite spacers machined to constrain the glass to the conical shape, and held together by epoxy.
 There are 4680 mirror segments in total (the 65 inner shells each comprise six segments and the 65 outer shells twelve; there are upper and lower segments to each shell, and there are two telescopes); there are five spacers per segment.
 Since the epoxy takes 24 hours to cure, one shell is assembled per day – it took four months to build up one optic.

+The actual telescope consists of two separate Focal Plane Modules (FPMs) labelled FPMA and FPMB.
+These two FPMs are built to be similar, though they are not identical.
+Depending on the source and on the observation, one of the modules will usually report higher counts.
+This is corrected for in the science results step, usually by apply a constant multiplier during spectral fitting and light curve analysis.

 The expected point spread function for the flight mirrors is 43 arcseconds, giving a spot size of about two millimeters at the focal plane; this is unprecedentedly good resolution for focusing hard X-ray optics, though it is about one hundred times worse than the best resolution achieved at longer wavelengths by the Chandra X-ray Observatory.